3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

 assert x == [1,2,3,4,5,6,7,8]
 ```

-and failed:
+and failed.
+The first transfer succeeded, but the second did not:

 ![](/img/stm32-spi-failed-second-transfer.png)

+I hooked the debugger and saw that app was still polling for RX DMA completion.
-It turned out that I incorrectly cleared `SPI_RXFIFO_THRESHOLD` bit, which
+Looking again at the original code, I found that I incorrectly cleared
+`SPI_RXFIFO_THRESHOLD` bit - it should be clear for 16-bit frame length and set
-should be set for 8-bit frame length.
-This was causing RXDMA to not complete
+for 8-bit frame length.
-under some circumstances, freezing the application.

 Changing